iskodirajga/buzzingpixel.com/system/user/content/software/fabricator/documentation/sections/06--modules/module-use.md

 #### `compile`

 Modules placed in the `compile` directory will be compiled into their own CSS and JS files.
 The only difference in structure is that modules in the `compile` directory must contain the module.less file in the CSS directory.
 That is the file that is compiled into the CSS file.
 You should never need to edit this file.

+## Creating Modules

+- It is recommended that you stop your build process first.
+- From the command line run one of the following commands
+	- Build module: `grunt module:build:myModuleName`
+	- Compile module: `grunt module:compile:myModuleName`